BEST THINGS TO DO IN HAWAII IN THE WINTER

 As Hawaii is completely made up of islands, there are only two ways to arrive: by boat or plane.
-While there are many cruises that can be taken from the west coast of the US to Hawaii, they will take about two weeks to cover the 2500 miles.
+While many cruises can be taken from the west coast of the US to Hawaii, they will take about two weeks to cover the 2500 miles.

 This can be a luxurious way to travel if you have the time, but if not, then I would advise flying.

-If you fly to Hawaii, there are a number of carriers that come to the major airports on the islands.
+If you fly to Hawaii, several carriers come to the major airports on the islands.
 Personally, I have always taken Hawaiian Airlines and loved it.

 Depending on your island destination, your flight price will vary, but you can always island hop.

-I have often flown into Oahu, then traveled on to the Big Island or Kauai by way of an inter-island flight.
+I have often flown into Oahu, then traveled on to the Big Island of Kauai by way of an inter-island flight.

 Hawaii’s major airports are: